Back to skill

 Overview

 Install only if you intentionally want an agent activity monitor.
-Before starting it, limit watched directories, keep alerting/reporting console-only unless you explicitly want data sent to Telegram/Discord/webhooks, review what gets written under ~/.agentguard, shorten retention if needed, and verify the publisher/source and dependencies before running the Python scripts.
+Before running it, restrict watched directories, keep alert/report channels console-only unless you explicitly want external delivery, review what is stored under ~/.agentguard, shorten retention if needed, and verify local file permissions for logs and alerts.

 SkillSpector